open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 {{% alert title="Check your work" color="primary" %}}

-- I added the `Interval` and the `NumberOfTraces` fields so I can properly have access to their values from the config.yaml.
+- Added the `Interval` and the `NumberOfTraces` fields to properly have access to their values from the config.yaml.

 {{% /alert %}}